Topological Phononic Logic

-\mypara To establish logic capability, it is necessary to demonstrate only a {\sc nand} gate, from which any arbitrary logic gate can be formed.
-First, we realize a topological {\sc and} gate by connecting two phononically controlled switches in series, as shown in Fig.~\hyperref[fig:4]{4(g)}.
-This device requires both control signals (A and B) to be `on', in order to heat each of the two switches and allow information to propagate.
-Second, to design a topological {\sc not} gate, we utilize a base plate material that has a negative coefficient of thermal expansion; it shrinks when heated.
-At room temperature (control is `off') the {\sc not} gate is a topological waveguide that transmits information.
-With the control `on', the device heats and shrinks, transitioning to a trivial insulator.
-To maintain an overlapping bulk gap throughout this transition we require a medium in which the speed of sound decreases with increasing temperature, a behaviour commonly observed oils \cite{OliveiraJPhysConfSer2016}.
-Specifically, a device using steel pillars in sunflower oil requires a coefficient of thermal expansion of $-2.0\times 10^{-3}$ K$^{-1}$ to keep the ratio $v_\text{m}/a$ fixed and to maintain an overlapping bulk gap.
-Such a thermal expansion coefficient was recently demonstrated using origami metamaterials \cite{BoattiAdvMater2017}.
+\mypara Our proof-of-principle temperature-controlled phononic switches can be linked to form a universal {\sc nand} gate with two main segments.
+First, we design a topological {\sc and} gate by connecting two switches in series (Fig.~\hyperref[fig:4]{4(g)}).
+This device requires both control signals (A and B) to be `on' to heat each switch and allow information to propagate (see Supplementary Information).
+Second, to design a topological {\sc not} gate, we utilize a base plate material that has a negative coefficient of thermal expansion; that is, it shrinks when heated.
+At room temperature (control is `off'), the {\sc not} gate is a topological waveguide that transmits information, but when the control is `on', the device heats and shrinks, transitioning to a trivial insulator.
+To maintain an overlapping bulk gap throughout this transition, we require a medium where the speed of sound decreases with increasing temperature, a behavior commonly observed in oils \cite{OliveiraJPhysConfSer2016}.
+Specifically, a device using steel pillars in sunflower oil requires a coefficient of thermal expansion of $-2.0\times 10^{-3}$ K$^{-1}$ to keep the ratio $v_\text{m}/a$ fixed, a value recently demonstrated \cite{BoattiAdvMater2017}.